alinahid477/tapwizard/README.md

 <img src="images/logo.png" alt="Merlin-TAP" width=200 height=210/>

 A wizard like UI (GUI coming soon) for Tanzu Application Platform.
 The goal is to:
-- Provide an installer experience to get TAP deployed on the k8s cluster
+- Provide an installer experience to get TAP deployed on a k8s cluster
+- Provide an installer experience to get App-Toolkit deployed on a TCE k8s cluster
 - provide a wizard experience to create TAP profile to support the architecture described here: https://github.com/vmware-tanzu-labs/tanzu-validated-solutions/blob/main/src/reference-designs/tap-architecture-planning.md
-- Quick, Easy and Fast way to install TAP
+- Quick, Easy and Fast way to install TAP or App Toolkit

-- Quick, Easy and Fast way to start using TAP
+This docker will server interface for
+- Tanzu CLI installed (Usage: `tanzu --help` in the bash prompt)
+- kapp cli (Usage: `kapp --help` in the bash prompt)
+- Merlin CLI for Tap or TCE App Toolkit (Usage: `merlin --help` in the bash prompt)

 ## pre-req
 - docker ce or ee installed locally